SarthakYadav/GISE-51-pytorch/README.md

 #### Transfer Learning Experiments
 ##### AudioSet

 The AudioSet video ids used for experiments are available in `data/audioset/`.
 Assuming you have downloaded the dataset and prepared `balanced_train.lmdb` and `eval.lmdb` for training and evaluation data, respectively, along with `lbl_map.json` that maps your string labels to integer indices, running AudioSet experiments is straightforward.
+No hyperparameter tuning is done on the eval set, and is used simply for EarlyStopping.

 1. Make sure you have exported `.pth` weights from ResNet-18 and EfficientNet-B1 architecures into appropriate filenames.
 You can also directly download exported `.pth` weights for transfer learning [here]()